BasementKrew/revelation.io/_posts/2014-07-14-golang-bytes.markdown

 ./test.go:10: cannot assign to s[0]
 ```

 Other than mutability and a few other slight differences Rob list in his article, strings and bytes are the same.
 Really the difference comes down to use case.
-Hence why the API set from strings and bytes are so similar.
+Hence why the API sets of strings and bytes are so similar.
 Take the `Split` function for example.
 Here it is in the bytes package:

 ```go
 package main